portswigger-cloud/postmortems/2023/11/dataloss-on-crossplane-upgrade.md

 The removal of the Kubernetes customer namespaces resulted in destruction of the cloudnative-pg cluster and the associated Kubernetes PVCs.

 ## Resolution and recovery
-Databases can be recreated through point in time backups where they exist, in other cases BSEE instances with blank database were recovered.
+Databases could be recreated through point in time backups where they exist, in other cases BSEE instances with blank database were recovered.

 ## Corrective and Preventative Measures
 * Disown the Kubernetes customer instance namespace from Crossplane once it is created, prevent it from being inadvertently deleted in the future.